tandi-c/3820ICT_P2-Work-Integrated-Learning-Part-2/README.md

 ## Install Dependencies

-Must have python, pip and swig installed.
+Must have python and swig installed.

 Then run the following command:
 `pip install -r requirements.txt`